BelalAEzzat/umami_prod/README.md

 # umami_prod: Ansible and Docker Deployment for Umami and PostgreSQL

-This repository showcases an automated deployment solution using Ansible and Docker for deploying Umami, a web analytics platform, along with a PostgreSQL database on CentOS 9 distributions.
-The deployment process is structured with comprehensive security measures and automation. ansible is used to automate the steps for setting up the environment and deploying the application. by designing the ansible playbook to be Idempotent also allows ansible to be a maintaining tool.
+This repository showcases an automated deployment solution using Ansible and Docker for deploying Umami, a web analytics platform, and a PostgreSQL database on CentOS 9 distributions.
+The deployment process is structured with comprehensive security measures and automation. ansible is used to automate the steps for setting up the environment and deploying the application. by designing the Ansible playbook to be Idempotent also allows Ansible to be a maintaining tool.

 ## Prerequisites